Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/Lessons/08-ERDs-Resource-Associations-and-MongoDB/README.md

 ## Activity: Code Review (15 min)

-Pair up and review each other's Rotten Potatoes.
+Pair up and review one another's implementation of Playlistr.

 Review code for:

 1. Completeness
-1. Variable naming
+2. Variable naming
-1. Spacing and Indentation
+3. Spacing and Indentation
-1. Modularity and file structure
+4. Modularity and file structure
-1. Usability and style
+5. Usability and style